-BlackRock Australia's Real Estate team undertakes due diligence in relation to property managers appointed - including issuing a property manager questionnaire, adopting a risk filter assessment in relation to them, and applying screening functionalities (such as financial crime) within the third-party due diligence platform.
+BlackRock Australia's Real Estate team undertakes due diligence in relation to property managers appointed - including issuing a property manager questionnaire, adopting a risk filter assessment in relation to them, and applying screening functionalities (such as financial crime) within a third-party due diligence platform.

-Property managers are appointed by BlackRock Australia and/or JV partner utilise contracts that contain financial crime and modern slavery provisions.
-There is also provision for BlackRock Australia or its JV partner to conduct either desktop based or site based due diligence as and when appropriate; to date, BlackRock Australia has not had to enact on such provision.
+Property managers appointed by BlackRock Australia and/or JV partner utilise contracts that contain financial crime and modern slavery provisions.
+There is also provision for BlackRock Australia or its JV partner to conduct either desktop based or site based due diligence as and when appropriate.
+To date, BlackRock Australia has not had to enact on these provisions.

-As joint venture owners and Directors of SPVs, BlackRock Australia is able to exert influence in relation to areas such as procurement and supply chain management and raise concerns (such as observations on modern slavery risks).
+As joint venture owners and directors of the SPVs, BlackRock Australia is able to exert influence in relation to areas such as procurement and supply chain management and raise concerns (such as observations on modern slavery risks).